TL;DR

 What percentage of developers use AI coding tools?

-76% of developers report using or planning to use AI coding tools (Stack Overflow 2024), 84% have AI in their workflow, 51% use it daily, and 85% of professional developers use AI specifically for writing code.
-GitHub Copilot crossed 20 million all-time users by July 2025 with 4.7 million paid subscribers, up 75% year over year, and 90% of Fortune 100 companies have deployed it.
+84% of developers report using or planning to use AI coding tools (Stack Overflow 2025, up from 76% in 2024), 80% of professional developers have AI in their workflow, 51% use it daily, and JetBrains 2025 (n=24,534) finds 85% use AI tools regularly with 89% saving at least 1 hour per week.
+GitHub Copilot crossed 20 million all-time users by July 2025 with 4.7 million paid subscribers, up 75% year over year, 90% of Fortune 100 companies have deployed it, and 80% of new developers reach for Copilot in their first week (Octoverse 2025).

 How fast is the AI coding tools market growing?